ogunleye0720/AWS-continuous-integration/README.md

 ![sonar-build-success](images/sonar-build-success.JPG)
 ![sonar build success](images/sonarBuildSuccess.JPG)

-- Result of the code analysis performed using SonarQube
+- Result of the code analysis performed using SonarQube after setting Quality gate to fail the job if the number of Bugs detected > 40

 ![sonar-analysis](images/sonarresult.png)

+### 6. AWS CodeBuild for Build Artifact